BjoernBiltzinger/GBM-background-model/docs/index.rst

 Welcome to gbmbkgpy's documentation!
 ====================================

 `gbmbkgpy` is a simulation and fitting software for the time-dependent background seen by Fermi/GBM.
-Due to an extensive rewrite it's current state is **broken**.
-Only the simulation part works but not the fitting.
-This will be fixed early 2023.
+Due to an extensive rewrite it's current state is **unstable**.
+All the core functionality should be restored, but in case you encounter bugs or weird results please report them on `GitHub <https://github.com/BjoernBiltzinger/GBM-background-model/issues/>`__.

 The rewrite made the code way more general and allows its core to be also used with other experiments.

-If you find any bugs please report them on `GitHub <https://github.com/BjoernBiltzinger/GBM-background-model/issues/>`__.

 .. toctree::
    :maxdepth: 2